Possible Bearish Inside Day Candle Pattern Detected for Fortune Brands H (NYSE:FBHS) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Fortune Brands H (NYSE:FBHS)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Fortune Brands H (NYSE:FBHS) based on the price action in the company's shares.
-Today's price range of $48.40 and $50.64 is within yesterday's high and low of the day.
+Yesterday's price range of $48.40 and $50.64 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Fortune Brands H may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Fortune Brands Home & Security, Inc. provides home and security products.
 The Company's business lines include kitchen and bath cabinetry, plumbing, accessories, advanced material windows, door systems, and security and storage.

-Potential upside of 37.3% exists for Fortune Brands H, based on a current level of $48.44 and analysts' average consensus price target of $66.50.
-Fortune Brands H shares should first meet resistance at the 50-day moving average (MA) of $56.66 and find additional resistance at the 200-day MA of $58.16.
+Fortune Brands H has overhead space with shares priced $46.86, or 29.5% below the average consensus analyst price target of $66.50.
+Fortune Brands H shares should first meet resistance at the 50-day moving average (MA) of $56.18 and find additional resistance at the 200-day MA of $58.12.

+In the past 52 weeks, Fortune Brands H share prices have been bracketed by a low of $33.90 and a high of $73.28 and closed yesterday at $46.86, 38% above that low price.
+In the last five trading sessions, the 50-day moving average (MA) has fallen 1.5% while the 200-day MA has remained constant.

 SmarTrend is monitoring the recent change of momentum in Fortune Brands H. Please refer to our Company Overview for the results of our proprietary technical indicators that have been scanning shares of Fortune Brands H in search of a potential trend change.